Updated on 4. October 2020 by Jan Bunk

 All apps created by our website to app converter can show many parts of your website even while the user doesn’t have an internet connection available.
 Of course this is limited by the fact that they can’t actually reach the live version of your website without an internet connection, so for example they couldn’t send you a message via your contact form.

 However, if the user has an internet connection, the app will automatically stay up to date with your website.
 This means that if you add a new page or change anything on an existing one, those changes will immediately show up in the app as well.
+When you change a big part of your website, simply notify us and we will make sure your app keeps working.
+This service is included at no extra cost of course.

 We can convert any website into an app, no matter what framework it’s built on (or even if it’s not a pre-made framework).
 Examples of these are Content Management Systems like WordPress (did you know that about a third of the world’s websites use WordPress?), Joomla, Wix or Squarespace — and we support all of them!
 This ties right into the next point: